AndreasG11/MAE224/Lab-4:-Lift-and-Drag.md

 - A short paragraph summarizing your work, including the task and the results.

 ###Introduction:
-- Discuss the scientific concept of the lab
+- Discuss the scientific concept of the lab.
-- Effectively present the objectives and purpose of the lab
+- Effectively present the objectives and purpose of the lab.

 ###Experimental procedure
-- Generally describe the procedure, including a basic sketch
+- Generally describe the procedure, including a basic sketch.

 ### Results
-- Pressure distributions for the cylinder and airfoil
+- Pressure distributions for the cylinder and airfoil.
-o	How did you calculate Lift and Drag?
+o	How did you calculate lift and drag?
-- Lift and drag coefficient plots for both experiment and simulation
+- Lift and drag coefficient plots for both experiment and simulation.

 ##Discussion
-- Compare results from experiment and simulation for airfoil
+- Compare results from experiment and simulation for airfoil.
--	Compare cylinder to theoretical prediction
+-	Compare cylinder to theoretical prediction.
--	Discuss flow separations for airfoil
+-	Discuss flow separations for airfoil.
--	Answer discussion questions
+-	Answer discussion questions.
--	Error analysis
+-	Error analysis.

 ###Conclusion
-- Summarize your **findings** (don’t just state what you did!)
+- Summarize your **findings** (don’t just state what you did!).